UBC Student Assistance Program (SAP)

 How it works

-- Access the service through phone, text, mobile app, or live chat on the website.
+- Access the service through phone or the website.

 - You will be greeted by a registered intake counsellor, who will ask you for your contact information.

-- The intake counsellor will then ask some details about what you’re experiencing and the kind of support you are looking for and recommend a course of action.
-You will be able to choose the approach for your appointment: by phone, video, face-to-face (where available), or instant messaging or chat counselling.
+- The intake counsellor will then ask some details about what you’re experiencing and the kind of support you are looking for and recommend the best course of action.
+You will be able to choose the approach for your appointment: by phone, video, or face-to-face, where available.

 If you’re in immediate need of help, the intake counsellor can provide “in the moment support”.

 If you do not need immediate help, you will be referred to a professional in your area who will contact you within 1 – 2 business days to book an appointment.

 Accessing the service

 The UBC Student Assistance Program is available 24/7 and free for all registered UBC students.
 There are several methods to access the service.